 Despite Friday’s success, the 2019 defense will still go down as one of the worst in program history.
 The Razorbacks ended the year allowing the most points (442), highest completion percentage (66.6) and most first downs (271) ever by an Arkansas team in a single season.

-The 5,408 yards allowed by the Razorbacks this season are second most in program history, 138 yards shy of the record set in 2016.
+The 5,408 yards allowed by the Razorbacks this season are second most in program history, 138 yards shy of the record set in 2016 when Arkansas played in a bowl game.

 • Friday’s loss tied the 2019 team with the 2018 team as the one with the worst record in program history.